How Many Attempts to Unlock iPhone? 2026 Guide

 2. The device must be connected to Wi-Fi or Cellular Data.

-3. You must know your Apple ID Password.
+3. You must know your Apple Account Password.

 With the powerful unlocking features, users can unlock their devices with ease within several simple steps.
 What's more, TunesKit iPhone Unlocker allows you to unlock a second-hand iPhone without passcode, unlock iPhone with black screen, or unlock iPhone with a broken screen.